 This double-chambered, casually formed, and heavy Hopi container has a simple polychromatic decoration and red rims.
 It is an unusual shape for a Hopi or Hopi-Tewa pot.
-Red lips on a Sikyatki Revival pot are unusual and might indicate a production date toward the beginning of the twentieth century.
+Red lips on a Sikyatki Revival pot are also unusual and might indicate a production date toward the beginning of the twentieth century.
 Based on the comments of a New York dealer, the eBay listing claimed it was a “salt container,” and this may be correct.

 Hopi salt containers are not common.
 One example is owned by the Arizona State museum (catalog #4129) and was part of the 1990 “Seven Centuries” exhibit of Hopi pottery.
 It’s caption reads “Ritual Container, A.D.
 1830-1870 (Polacca Polychrome C).
 Rectangular vessels with one or two openings have been used in modern and historic times to hold salt, water, corn pollen, or feathers for use in religious ceremonies (Arizona State Museum, 1990:21).”
 A photograph of this pot in its showcase (with nine other pots) is shown here.
 Like the salt containers in the Keam collection (discussed below), the Arizona Museum pot has two chambers, each with a short neck.
 Pot 2009-15 is much more casually formed and lacks the pronounced necks.
 Note that immediately to the right of the rectangular ritual container in the photograph is a similar, but rounded, prehistoric container (catalog #GP11681).

 A clear photograph of a ca 1885 rectangular Hopi-Tewa salt container with a single chamber is reproduced in Blairs (1999:fig 2.36a in their color portfolio following page 172).
 The container shows signs of use and seems to be Polacca ware with a rough white finish, casual design and a red lip.
 It is part of the collection of the Pitt Rivers Museum in Oxford, England.